 Several tools are available to help track and analyze your SEO performance, ranging from basic to advanced functionalities.
 Some of the most widely used tools include:

-• Google Analytics: This free tool is essential for understanding your website traffic.
-It provides detailed information about user behavior, traffic sources, page views, bounce rates, and much more.
+- Google Analytics: This free tool is essential for understanding your website traffic.
+It provides detailed information about user behavior, traffic sources, page views, time on page, and much more.

 Ignoring Algorithm Updates

 One of the most significant mistakes a website can make is to ignore updates to Google’s algorithm.
 Google frequently updates its algorithm to improve the user experience by delivering the most relevant and high-quality search results.
-These updates can have a profound impact on search rankings, with some websites experiencing significant gains in visibility, while others may see a notable drop.
+These updates can profoundly impact search rankings, with some websites experiencing significant gains in visibility, while others may see a notable drop.

 Algorithm updates can target specific practices (like link quality or content relevance) and can introduce new ranking factors or change the importance of existing ones.
 Websites that fail to adapt to these changes risk falling behind in search rankings, losing organic traffic, and, consequently, potential revenue.
 On the other hand, staying aligned with algorithm updates can provide a competitive edge and improve search engine visibility.